Cross-Impact of Order Flow Imbalance in Equity Markets: Forecasting future returns

-Finally, we compute the \textit{profit and loss (PnL)} of the resulting portfolios at each minute.
-Recall that $R_{i, t}$ is the raw log return of stock $i$ at time $t$, thus $\left( e^{R_{i, t}} - 1 \right)$ is the raw return.
+Finally, we compute the \textit{profit and loss (PnL)} of the resulting portfolios on each trading day by summing the strategy's minutely returns as in \citet{chinco2019sparse}.

-\paragraph{Performance.} Table \ref{tab:pi_ci_for_eco} compares the performance of the above two strategies, based on forecast returns from various predictive models.
-It is worth noting that in the following analysis, the strategy \textbf{ignores trading costs}, as this is not the focus of our paper; furthermore, we report the PnL in basis points, for ease of comparison with typical transaction fees, often also reported in basis points.
-Table \ref{tab:pi_ci_for_eco} reveals that portfolios based on forecasts of the forward-looking cross-impact model outperform those based on forecasts of the forward-looking price-impact model.
-We also note that compared with models using the lagged returns as predictors, the models incorporating lagged OFIs yield higher PnL, implying that the OFIs contain more predictive information than the returns. {We deem this to be an interesting finding, and are not aware of previous works in the literature that provided empirical evidence in this direction.}
+Table \ref{tab:pi_ci_for_eco} compares the performance (annualized PnL) of the forecast-implied strategies, based on forecast returns from various predictive models.
+It is worth noting that in the following analysis, the strategy {ignores trading costs}, as this is not the focus of our paper.
+Table \ref{tab:pi_ci_for_eco} shows that portfolios based on forecasts of the forward-looking cross-impact model outperform those based on forecasts of the forward-looking price impact model.

-The results in Table \ref{tab:forward_sup} indicate that the profitability of F-CI is relatively stable during 2017-2019, but F-PI experienced a steep fall in the last quarter of 2017.
-Future research should be undertaken to investigate this phenomenon, preferably over a more extended period of time.